Melkonian Educational Institute: The Melkonian Brothers

-Krikor Melkonian and Garabed Melkonian are widely regarded as the greatest benefactors of the Armenian nation.
-They were prominent tobacco traders from Egypt.
-In the aftermath of the Armenian Genocide they decided to establish this school in Cyprus.
-To that end, they liquidated all their assets and established the Melkonian Fund and entrusted the management (and not the ownership) of the Melkonian School to the AGBU.
+Brothers Krikor and Garabed Melkonian are widely regarded as the greatest benefactors of the Armenian nation.
+Born and raised in Caesarea, they were prominent tobacco traders from Egypt.
+In the aftermath of the Armenian Genocide, they decided to establish this educational institution in Cyprus.
+To that end, they liquidated all their assets and established the Melkonian Fund, entrusting the management of the Melkonian Educational Institute to the AGBU in perpetuity.

-Both brothers are buried at the School grounds, at the open space between the two main buildings.
-A beautifully designed marble monument with intricate engravings and the bronze busts of the Melkonian Brothers prominently stand as a gesture of eternal gratitude to their memory.
+Both brothers are buried in the open space between the two main buildings, under the mausoleum, a beautifully designed marble monument with intricate engravings and the bronze busts of the Melkonian Brothers prominently stands as a gesture of eternal gratitude to their memory.
 For thousands of Melkonian graduates and friends this is a sacred place.